nomeata/haskell-via-sokoban/01-intro.md

 That is a strange name for a function, but it is indeed one name for it, and we could use `(&)` as a normal function, putting the arguments to its right.
-But, as you migh have guessed, we can use `&` (without the parentheses) as an operator, and put it in between two pictures.
+But, as you might have guessed, we can use `&` (without the parentheses) as an operator, and put it in between two pictures.

 ```haskell